RajaGitHubRepo/hello-world/Angular_Ngrx/Strongly typing the store.md

   Above extends used for lazy loaded feature slices.

 ## Use the Interfaces for strong typing
+  Once we have the interfaces for the slices, next step is add the strong types in the reducer function for both function parameters and retrun types.
 ## Set Initial state value

 ## Build selectors

+## Using and composing selectors